 We have made great strides in the diagnosis and treatment of pediatric cancers.
 Treating childhood cancer is no longer solely a question of survival.
 It is a matter of enhancing patients’ long-term quality of life and addressing the lifelong consequences of treatments received during childhood.

 One common after-effect of cancer treatment is impaired fertility.
-The risk for fertility problems varies from child to child and is predicated on the age, type of cancer and type of treatment but can be as high as 35 percent.
+The risk for fertility problems varies from child to child and is predicated on the age, type of cancer and type of treatment but can be over 80 percent.
 To minimize that risk and increase the likelihood of conceiving and carrying a baby, a multidisciplinary team of physician-scientists at Lurie Children’s use fertility-preservation strategies tailored to reflect the unique physiologic profile and specific medical needs of each patient.

 In female patients who have not reached puberty, we use a procedure known as ovarian cryopreservation.
 The approach involves the surgical removal, freezing and long-term storage of healthy ovaries or ovarian tissues before a child undergoes chemotherapy and radiation, both of which can affect the reproductive organs.